-During the year, Sanne Fiduciary Services Limited ("SFSL") and Sanne Secretaries Limited ("SSL") provided administration and/or secretarial services respectively to the Company at commercial rates.
+During the period, Sanne Fiduciary Services Limited ("SFSL") and Sanne Secretaries Limited ("SSL") provided administration and/or secretarial services respectively to the Company at commercial rates.
 Each of SFSL and SSL is a member of the "Sanne Group" (where the "Sanne Group" means Sanne Group PLC and all of its subsidiaries and affiliates).
 Each of G.P.
 Essex-Cater, S.J.
 Hopkins and J.N.
 Pendergast is a Director and/or employee of SFSL and should be regarded as interested in any transaction with any member of the Sanne Group.

-Fees incurred with Sanne Group during the year in respect of management fees and administration and accounting fees are detailed on the face of the statement of comprehensive income.
-Amounts prepaid to Sanne Group at the year end amounted to €8,859 (31st December 2016: €9,055).
+Fees incurred with Sanne Group during the period in respect of management fees and administration and accounting fees are detailed on the face of the statement of comprehensive income.
+Amounts prepaid to Sanne Group at the period end amounted to €nil (31st December 2017: €8,859).